enkidevs/curriculum/python/core/meet-python/python-hello-world.md

 ---
 ## Content

-We can write our first Python3 program, and print Hello World to the console!
+We can write our first Python3 program, and print `Hello World!` to the console!

-To do this, in our Python3 interpreter (REPL), we can use Python's print function as follows:
+To do this, in the Python3 interpreter (REPL), use Python's print function as follows:

 ```python
 >>> print('Hello World!')
 ```

-Note that `print` as a method whom you pass arguments to is specific syntax to Python 3.x.
-In Python 2.x `print` is a statement and it can be used as follows:
+Note that `print` as a method which you pass arguments to is specific syntax to Python 3.x.
+In Python 2.x `print` is a statement and would be used as follows:

 ```python
 >>> print 'Hello World!'
 ```

-This produces the following output:
+In both cases, the output is as follows:

 ```python
 # Hello World!